quruemail/quruemai.github.io/_site/README.md

-# Logistix
+# QuruEmail

-This is a holding page.
-For later development.
+This is a site that is being used for DR purposes by the open source enterprise solutions specialists quru.com

-Contact info@logisitix.io for more details.
+Contact info@quru.com for more details.